Undocumented Student Resources

 For positions that are paid, a work permit is usually a requirement which presents limitations for Undocumented students.
 If a position is completed solely for credit or for experience, without pay, a work permit is not necessary, which would be more favorable for Undocumented students.

-Skill-building experiences may include, but are not limited to, the following activities:
+Skill-building experiences may include, but are not limited to, the following activities.

 Disclosing your Status to Employers

 It can be confusing and stressful to decide when and with whom to share your status.
-Throughout the internship/job search and hiring process it is important to provide information that is true and authentic, however, you ultimately get to decide whether or not to share your status.
-You may decide to share your status with an organization early in the hiring process or in an interview if you feel comfortable doing so, and to start a discussion about how to move forward in the process.
+Throughout the internship/job search and hiring process it is important to provide information that is true and authentic; however, you ultimately get to decide whether or not to share your status.
+You may decide to share your status with an organization early in the hiring process or in an interview if you feel comfortable doing so and to start a discussion about how to move forward in the process.
 It is also important to consider who you would want to disclose to (sharing with a recruiter vs. a supervisor) and in what manner.

-An employer MAY ask:
+When filling out applications, an employer MAY ask:

-Question Students with DACA Students without DACA
+Students with DACA |

-Are you legally authorized to work in the United States?
-Yes, because you have an Employment Authorization Document (EAD) or work permit No.
+Yes, because you have an Employment Authorization Document (EAD) or work permit |

-See Alternative Employment Options
+No. See Alternative Employment Options |

-Will you now or in the future require sponsorship for an employment visa?
-No, because you have an Employment Authorization Document (EAD) or work permit No.
+Will you now or in the future require sponsorship for an employment visa? |

-See Alternative Employment Options
+No. See Alternative Employment Options |

-Which languages do you read, write, speak?
-This question can only be asked if language is a skill that is pertinent to the job you are applying for This question can only be asked if language is a skill that is pertinent to the job you are applying for
+This question can only be asked if language is a skill that is pertinent to the job you are applying for |

 An employer MAY NOT ask:

-• What is your visa type, status, nationality, place of birth, or of which country you are a citizen?
+- What is your visa type; status; nationality; place of birth; or of which country are you a citizen?

-• What is your native language?
+- What is your native language?
 What language do you speak most often?

-Alternative Employment Options
+Alternative Options

 Unpaid Experience